Generalized Von Neumann Universe and Non-Well-Founded Sets: Preliminaries

+As $n$ approaches infinity, $R(I_{\omega}) = \omega$.\footnote{$I_{\omega}$ is called an infiniton as in definition \ref{DefInfiniton}.} Therefore, the rank $\omega$ should belong to non-well-founded sets like $I_{\omega}$ that has an infinite branch rather than $\omega$ under the current definition of rank.
 On the other hand, a WF set with infinite splittings like $\omega$ should not have a rank of a limit ordinal because all of its branches are of finite length.
-More specifically, even if for any $n\in\omega$, $R(n)<R(\omega)$, we can not conclude that $R(\omega)=\omega$ because $\omega+1$ also qualifies.
+More specifically, even if for any $n\in\omega$, $R(n)<R(\omega)$, we can not conclude that $R(\omega)=\omega$ because $\omega+1,\omega+2,\dots$ also qualify.

-Furthermore, it is natural to define the rank of a set as the first layer in $V$ to contain the set.
-For example, $\{\{\varnothing\}\}$ should have the rank of $3$ for it is in $V_{3}$ and not in $V_{2}$.
-As the result, definition \ref{DefCumulativeHierarchyRank} is fallacious because it enforces all sets to be contained only in layers of successor ordinals and never actually involves layers of limit ordinals.
+Furthermore, the evaluation of rank should be different for $V_{\alpha}$ with a successor and limit ordinal.
+But in definition \ref{DefCumulativeHierarchyRank}, the evaluation is the same because it enforces all sets to be contained only in layers of successor ordinals and never involves layers of limit ordinals ($\alpha+1$ is always a successor ordinal).
+As a result, definition \ref{DefCumulativeHierarchyRank} is fallacious.